indeedhat/cv/index.md

     | <a href="https://github.com/indeedhat" target="_blank">My GitHub Account</a>
 </div>

-Full stack developer with 10+ years experience in a broad veriety of skills.
+Full stack developer with 10+ years experience in a broad variety of skills.

 ## Currently